ianwhite/hark/README.md

 ### Return value

 Using the return value of a listener is not encouraged.
-Hark is designed for a *tell, don't ask* style of coding.
-That said the return value of a hark listener is an array of its handlers return values.
+Heed is designed for a *tell, don't ask* style of coding.
+That said the return value of a heed listener is an array of its handlers return values.

     a = hark(:foo) { 'a' }
     b = Object.new.tap {|o| o.singleton_class.send(:define_method, :foo) { 'b' } }